-Alentejo boasts a long history in mining, tracing back from Phenician times, fundamentally shaping the economic and cultural fabric of the region.
-The region's mining sector is distinguished by its significant and sparase non-metallic operations, notably marble alongside metallic mines that are major suppliers of zinc, copper, lead, and sulfide ore deposits in Portugal, such as NevesCorvo, or Aljustrel.
+Alentejo boasts a long history of mining, tracing back to Roman times, which has fundamentally shaped the economic and cultural fabric of the region.
+The region's mining sector is distinguished by its significant and sparse non-metallic operations, notably marble and limestone, alongside metallic mines that are major suppliers of zinc, copper, lead, and sulfide ore deposits in Portugal, such as Neves-Corvo, or Aljustrel.
 As an outstanding example, the economic activity from mining has placed the municipality of Castro Verde (home of the Neves-Corvo mine) among the top in income per capita in the country.

 Yet the mining sector in Alentejo faces contemporary challenges, including the capacity of sparse medium and small quarries (non-metallic mines) to comply with environmental permitting, a limited institutional capacity to monitor quarries' operations and workfroce shortages for mining.
-A new train line connecting Alentejo with the port of Sines, main in Portugal, can improve competitiveness of quarries and incentivise the valorisation of mining waste.
+A new train line connecting Alentejo with the main Portugal's port can improve competitiveness of quarries and incentivise the valorisation of mining waste.

-Strengths Bottlenecks Rich history in non-metallic and metallic mining, with High cost in transport of non-metallic minerals given the significant local economy and cultural identity. lack of train and limited exclusive roads for industrial use.
-Environmental restoration and rehabilitation Slow and complex permitting processes, without national projects, highlighting a commitment to improve coordination to prioritise projects.
-Municipalities are not sustainable mining practices. involved meaningfully in decisions on exploration projects.
-Existing educational institutions, like the University of Challenges in attracting and reskilling labour, particularly in Evora, with focus on addressing labour skill shortages the quarry sector, notably operators.
-This is partially through specialized training programs. explained by competition with other sector in a small labour market and the early retirement policy Involvement of CCDRA in land use planning for mining Lack of a cohesive national mineral strategy or a clear operations and capacity to guide municipal land use promotion plan to attract investment in the mining sector and development plans for exploration or operation.
-Positive example of mining sector contribution to Energy costs impacting the mining and metallurgy sector, economic and demographic growth in interior primarily reliant on fossil fuels, posing challenges for municipalities -e.g. Castro Verde and Almodovar. sustainable operations.
+Strengths Bottlenecks Rich history in non-metallic and metallic mining, High cost in transport of non-metallic minerals given with significant operations contributing to the local the lack of train and limited exclusive roads for economy and cultural identity. industrial transport.
+Environmental restoration and rehabilitation Slow and complex permitting processes, without projects, highlighting a commitment to improve national coordination to prioritise projects. sustainable mining practices.
+Municipalities have veto power even for exploration but are not informed/ involved meaningfully.
+Existing educational institutions, like Polytechnic Challenges in attracting and reskilling labour, Institute specializing in mineral resources, with particularly in the quarry sector, notably operators.
+This focus on addressing labour skill shortages through is partially explained by competition with sectors in a specialized training programs. small labour market and the early retirement policy Active involvement of CCDRA in land use planning Lack of a cohesive national mineral strategy or a clear for mining operations and capacity to guide promotion plan to attract investment in the mining municipal land use and development plans sector for exploration or operation.
+Positive example of mining sector contributing to Energy costs impacting the mining and metallurgy economic and demographic growth in interior sector, primarily reliant on fossil fuels, posing municipalities, as the case of Castro Verde. challenges for sustainable operations.